-What is Leap and is my Mac at risk?
+What is Leap and is my Mac infected?

 Leap - also known as the Oompa-Loompa malware, or OSX/Oomp-A or Leap.A - is an application infection.
 Originally designed and released into the wild in 2006, it was created to spread over Local Area Networks (LANs).
 Unlike other viruses, this was created specifically for the Mac operating system.

 Hence the discovery by the Apple security firm Intego, back in 2006.
-At the time, it was only infecting - or ‘leaping’ - between Macs on that are connected within an LAN, with the infection moving around through the Bonjour protocol.
-First released in 2002 under a different name, Bonjour is how macOS and iOS users communicate or share images and music, using services such as iTunes, iChat and iMessage.
+At the time, it was only infecting - or ‘leaping’ - between Macs that are connected within a LAN, with the infection moving around through the Bonjour protocol.
+First released in 2002 under a different name, Bonjour is how macOS and iOS users communicate or share images and music, using services such as iTunes, iChat, and iMessage.

 New versions of Leap have been coming out every few years, evolving as Bonjour and other Apple systems evolve and improve.
-It has somehow managed to keep pace with the constant iterations and improvements that Mac in-built security systems have underwent.
+It has somehow managed to keep pace with the constant iterations and improvements that Mac's in-built security systems have undergone.

 How do I detect an infection?

-The good news, however, is that Leap doesn't delete data, replace files, spy on you or your Mac, or even take control.
-Leap is a faulty infection, so although it can and does infect Mac devices, it has a bug which prevents it from opening and executing properly.
+However, the good news is that Leap doesn't delete data, replace files, spy on you or your Mac, or even take control.
+Leap is a faulty infection, so although it can and does infect Mac devices, it has a bug that prevents it from opening and executing properly.
 It won’t launch as it should, which means it can’t do much more damage after getting into a Mac.